Federico Fernández Cavada: Battle of Gettysburg

 On August 29, 1862, he was promoted to the rank of lieutenant colonel.
 During the Battle of Gettysburg, a number of the regiment fell into the enemy's hands, including Fernández Cavada; he was succeeded by Major Edward R. Bowen.

 On July 2, 1863, the 114th Pennsylvania regiment was engaged in battle against General William Barksdale's Mississippi troops, known as Barksdale's Brigade, at Peach Orchard near the wheat field where the bloodiest part of the Battle of Gettysburg, occurred on the second day of the encounter.
 Although Barksdale's troops were defeated, Colonel Fernández Cavada was captured and sent to Libby Prison in Richmond, Virginia.
 He was released from prison in 1864, as part of a prisoner of war exchange between the Union and Confederate Forces.
 Returning to his unit, Fernández Cavada returned to his unit and continued to serve until April 1865.

 "LIBBY LIFE"

 Fernández Cavada published a book titled LIBBY LIFE: Experiences of A Prisoner of War in Richmond, Virginia, 1863-64 (1865), recounting the cruel treatment which he and other prisoners received in the Confederate prison.
 The work included his drawings of the prison and life there.

-In the introduction of the book he wrote, in pages 19 and 20, the following:
+In the introduction to the book, he wrote, in pages 19 and 20, the following: